BookStackApp/website/content/blog/bookstack-release-v23-01.md

 ![A row of mobile app icons, with a BookStack-labelled cat icon in the centre](/images/2023/01/mobile_app_icon.webp)

-While you could already hack-in a custom icon via various means, this should it much easier and accessible to those that don't want to hack about with code or web-servers.
+While you could already hack-in a custom icon via various means, this should make it much easier and accessible to those that don't want to hack about with code or web-servers.

 ### New Color Scheme Controls